joanseg/The-Positioning-Manual/chapters/04-Positioning-vs-Specialization.md

 - **How** do you want to be perceived?
 - **Among what group** do you want to be perceived that way?
 - You probably are not currently perceived in the way you'd like to be.
-So the last question is: **what needs to happen *now*** to cultivate the reputation you want _over time_?
+So the last question is: **what needs to happen _now_** to cultivate the reputation you want _over time_?

 **The action you take *now* in service of *a future reputation* is usually some form of *specialization*.**

+# Nouns vs. Verbs

 Grammatically speaking, the word "positioning" is a verb.
 It's a thing you *do*.
 Except when it comes to marketing for services, that's exactly what positioning is _not_.